Are you vulnerable to union organizing?

 The employees that remain will look closely at how the company deals with the employees that are retrenched.
 If the company offers the affected staff assistance with finding new jobs, or retrenchment packages that exceed the minimum requirements, it will positively impact the morale of the remaining staff.

-Staff morale is a vital component of a successful business, and the morale of employees requires special attention when a company downsizes.
+Morale is a vital component of a successful business, and special attention is needed to manage the effects of downsizing on employee morale.
 Effective communication that is clear, concise and addresses all of the concerns that employees may have is crucial to the success of the process.
 Indeed, companies that show openness throughout this process find that they retain loyalty and trust, and that employees are more supportive of the transition.